Money Moves Teens & Young Adults Should Make

 Think of managing your budget like managing your social life.
 You wouldn’t make plans without making sure you were free first, right?
 The same rules apply when it comes to your money.
-Creating a budget will help you keep track of how much money you have, important monthly expenses, and will show you how much money you have left after you pay those expenses or if you have overspent.
-Creating a budget allows you to take control of your finances, encourages you to live within your means, and helps you achieve your financial goals!
+Creating a budget will show you how much money you have, what your monthly expenses are, and if you’ve overspent.
+Having a budget allows you to take control of your finances, encourages you to live within your means, and helps you achieve your financial goals!

-A savings account is a great place to save your money for both short and long-term goals.
-Perhaps you want to save up for a vacation or keep money stashed away for an emergency - your savings account is a great place to do that!
+- A savings account is a great place to save your money for both short and long-term goals.
 Savings accounts are not meant for everyday spending like checking accounts; instead, they’re meant to help you put away money you don’t need to spend right away.
 Unlike checking accounts, many savings accounts earn interest, meaning the bank pays you money to keep your money in the bank (and who doesn’t love making free money)?

 Know your credit score & understand why it’s important

 A credit score is a three-digit number, typically on a scale of 300 to 850, that estimates how likely you are to repay borrowed money (credit cards, department store cards, car payments, etc).
-This number is important because it not only determines how much money you can borrow, but also how much it will cost for you to pay back the money you’ve borrowed.
+This number is important because it not only determines how much money you can borrow, but also how much it will cost (in monthly payments, for example) and how long it will take for you to pay back the money you’ve borrowed.

 Learn how to use credit cards wisely

 Credit cards allow you to borrow money from a bank to buy things and are a powerful tool to help you build your credit.
-Using a credit card should not be taken lightly; there are several fees associated with using them and, if not used responsibly, can cause significant roadblocks in your financial future.
+Using a credit card should not be taken lightly.
+There are several fees associated with using them and, if not used responsibly, can negatively impact your financial future.
 Your credit score largely determines what type of card you’re eligible for and how much interest you will pay if you use the card, which is why you want to work hard to keep your credit score high.

 Understand how debt works and how it can affect your life

-The amount you pay in interest will largely depend on your credit score, as mentioned earlier.
-People with high credit scores usually receive low interest rates (sometimes no interest at all), while people with low credit scores get high interest rates, meaning they pay so much more than the amount they originally borrowed.
-Before reaching for your credit card, applying for store credit, or taking on student loans, be sure you fully understand how this purchase will impact your financial future and that you have a solid repayment plan.
+The amount you pay in interest will largely depend on your credit score, and the lower your interest rate, the less money you have to pay towards your debt.
+People with high credit scores usually receive low interest rates (sometimes no interest at all), while people with low credit scores get high interest rates, meaning they pay more than the amount they originally borrowed.
+Before reaching for your credit card, applying for a store credit card, or taking on student loans, be sure you fully understand how this purchase will impact your financial future and that you have a solid repayment plan.
 Managing your debt can be tricky, but it’s not impossible to do.